lindbrook/packageRank/README.md

 > [1] 93.4
 ```

-We also see that 51 downloads put ‘HistData’ in 920th place among the
+For the example above, 51 downloads puts ‘HistData’ in 920th place among
-14,020 packages with at least one download.
-This rank is “nominal”
+the 14,020 packages downloaded.
+This rank is “nominal” because multiple
-because multiple packages can have the same number of downloads.
-As a
+packages can have the same number of downloads.
+As a result, a package’s
-result, a package’s nominal rank (but not its rank percentile) can be
+nominal rank (but not its rank percentile) can be affected by its name:
-affected by its names: packages with the same number of downloads are
+packages with the same number of downloads are sorted in alphabetical
-sorted in alphabetical order.
-For the case at hand, ‘HistData’ benefits
-from the fact that it is second in the list of packages with 51
+order.
+Thus, ‘HistData’ benefits from the fact that it is second in the
-downloads:
+list of packages with 51 downloads:

 ``` r
 pkg.rank <- packageRank(packages = "HistData", date = "2019-01-01")